 used to associate the atoms with different atom species that are automatically generated in the Fleur

 input file.
-In this file for each atom species the magnetic moment is specified in
+In this file for each atom species the magnetic moment is specified by using appropriate occupations in

 Before starting the SCF calculation these parameters have to be adapted to the specific needs of the calculation.

 For example, for the investigation of antiferromagnetic Cr a unit cell with two atoms has to be set up, where

 each atom has its own Cr species.
 For one of the species the default magnetic moment in the Fleur input file

 When performing calculations on magnetic materials magnetism-related properties are of interest.
 The most important of these quantities are the magnetic moments in the MT spheres and in the whole unit cell.

 out.xml file for each SCF iteration the magnetic moments in the MT spheres are written out